ditpowuh/react-squiggly-glitch/README.md

 # react-squiggly-glitch

-React Squiggly Glitch is a lightweight React component that uses svg filters to apply a glitch or shaky effect to any element.
+React Squiggly Glitch is a lightweight React component library that uses svg filters to apply a glitch or shaky effect to any element.

 This was inspired and based on [react-glitch-effect](https://www.npmjs.com/package/react-glitch-effect)'s `GlitchSquiggly`.